-5/90 WRAP-UP Use any remaining time to wrap up discussion and answer questions.
+5/90 WRAP-UP : Use any remaining time to wrap up discussion and answer questions.

 - I. Welcome and Introductions

 - II.
 Educational Session

 - a.
 Refer to the Delta Upsilon Operations Facilitation Guide.

+- III.
+Post-Event Reflection

-a.
+- a.
 Use the Four Founding Principles Event Reflection Guide to process any activities from the previous week.

-Cornerstone Project IV.
+- IV.
+Cornerstone Project

-- Introduce the Cornerstone Project. - Explain how the poster presentations will be displayed. - Identify work time during the week for everyone to come together and work on their presentations.
+- a.
+Introduce the Cornerstone Project.

+- b.
+Explain how the poster presentations will be displayed.

+- c.
+Identify work time during the week for everyone to come together and work on their presentations.

-Event Planning Time V.
+- V. Event Planning Time

-a.
+- a.
 Allow 10 minutes for planning for Four Founding Principles Events.

+- VI.
+Calendar Review

-- Review upcoming events and meetings. - b.
+- a.
+Review upcoming events and meetings.

+- b.
 Ensure all associate members have upcoming events and meetings identified in their personal calendars.

+- VII.
+Old Business

-a.
+- a.
 Each meeting should allow time for addressing any tabled or pending matters.

-Each meeting should allow time for the introduction of new proposals or motions.

 - a.
+Each meeting should allow time for the introduction of new proposals or motions. - IX.
+The Cornerstone Assignments - a.
 Ask associate members to read pgs.
-9-12 in The Cornerstone. - X. Announcements ta upsilon ERATIONS
+9-12 in The Cornerstone. - X. Announcements